Unmarried Partner Visa UK: Apply From the USA

 - Financial requirements for US Citizens

-- How can US citizens apply for the Unmarried Partner Visa?
+- How to apply for the UK Unmarried Partner Visa from US?

 - Dependents on an Unmarried Partner visa